zph/moresql/docs/README.template.md

 For a general discussion of UPSERT performance in Postgres: https://mark.zealey.org/2016/01/08/how-we-tweaked-postgres-upsert-performance-to-be-2-3-faster-than-mongodb

+## Binaries

+We release binaries for semvar tags on Github Releases page using `goreleaser` for the platforms listed in goreleaser.yml.

 # Credit and Prior Art

  * [MoSQL](https://github.com/stripe/mosql) - the project we used for 3 yrs at work and then retired with MoreSQL.
 Thanks Stripe!